General Truthfulness Characterizations Via Convex Analysis: Finite-Valued Properties

-where the choice $w \in \reals^\R$ is determined by $\alpha$ and $p_0$. \end{theorem} \begin{proof} A result of Aurenhammer for simple cell complexes, given in Lemma 1 of~\cite{aurenhammer1987power} and the proof of Lemma 4 of~\cite{aurenhammer1987criterion}, states the following: given sites $P$ and $P'$ and weights $w$, there exist weights $w'$ such that $D(P',w') = D(P,w)$ if and only if $P'$ is a homothet (translated and positively scaled copy) of $P$.
+and conversely, for all such $\alpha$ and $p_0$ there exists $w \in \reals^\R$ making \ASS\ in eq.~\eqref{eq:finite-char} elicit $\Gamma$. \end{theorem} \begin{proof} A result of Aurenhammer for simple cell complexes, given in Lemma 1 of~\cite{aurenhammer1987power} and the proof of Lemma 4 of~\cite{aurenhammer1987criterion}, states the following: given sites $P$ and $P'$ and weights $w$, there exist weights $w'$ such that $D(P',w') = D(P,w)$ if and only if $P'$ is a homothet (translated and positively scaled copy) of $P$.
 We simply apply this fact to the proof of Theorem~\ref{thm:power-diag}. \end{proof}

 See Appendix~\ref{sec:breg-vor} for a discussion about Bregman Voronoi digrams and the role of $\|\cdot\|^2$ in Theorem~\ref{thm:power-diag}.